-- Holding workshops to determine methods to reduce the effects of construction on local communities - Creating and implementing a public involvement plan to inform the public of real time construction activities; strategies can include email communications, project website updates, news releases and social media posts - Encouraging use of transit and other alternative modes of transportation - Encouraging businesses to modify work schedules and/or shipping schedules to avoid peak-period traffic - Improving detour routes to accommodate diverted traffic resulting from construction - Identifying bicycle and pedestrian detour routes and staging local street closures to minimize or avoid closure of adjacent streets at the same time. - There are few schools and other areas where children congregate near the Interstate, but some facilities are present in the vicinity of the I-94/WIS 30 Interchange.
-WisDOT will work with local units of government when identifying haul routes in the final construction plans and specifications to minimize construction traffic from using roadways near schools, daycare facilities and parks when possible. - Nighttime construction is anticipated to minimize travel daytime disruptions, especially during the summer travel season.
-To minimize impacts in residential areas, WisDOT will maintain active public involvement during construction to keep local governments and surrounding neighborhoods aware of planned construction work, the nature of the work and duration.
-In residential areas, where construction includes reasonable and feasible noise barriers, WisDOT would seek an opportunity to construct noise barriers first to minimize exposure to construction activities.
+• Holding workshops to determine methods to reduce the effects of construction on local communities (continued next page)

+Resource Mitigation Measures and Commitments Construction (continued) Creating and implementing a public involvement plan to inform the public of real time construction activities Encouraging use of transit and other alternative modes of transportation Encouraging businesses to modify work schedules and/or shipping schedules to avoid peak-period traffic Improving detour routes to accommodate diverted traffic resulting from construction Identifying bicycle and pedestrian detour routes and staging local street closures to minimize or avoid closure of adjacent streets at the same time.

+There are few schools and other areas where children congregate near the Interstate, but some facilities are present in the vicinity of the I-94/WIS 30 Interchange.
+To the extent practicable, the transportation management plan would instruct contractors to route construction traffic away from these facilities.